The Picnic (1930 film): Production

+The short featured the character Rover, who would later become the character of Pluto.

 The dog, called "Rover" in this cartoon, is an important step towards the creation of Pluto as a major character in the series.
 Animator Norm Ferguson first drew a pair of bloodhounds in the August 1930 Mickey Mouse short The Chain Gang, and Rover is clearly a continuation of that idea, even featuring a recycled gag from that picture in which one of the dogs sniffs into the camera.
 The same gag would be reused in 1931's The Moose Hunt and 1939's The Pointer.

 Gijs Grob says in Mickey's Movies: The Theatrical Films of Mickey Mouse:

 Ferguson had animated the bloodhounds in The Chain Gang which formed the blueprint for Pluto, and he would remain the expert on the character for the rest of Pluto's career, animating important scenes for him, like the flypaper scene in Playful Pluto (1934) and the skating scene in On Ice.
 Already in The Picnic, Ferguson shows that he understands the pup best, animating Pluto lovingly licking Mickey, Pluto biting himself to get rid of fleas, and Pluto sniffing into the camera.

 The dog returned as Pluto six months later in The Moose Hunt, and became so popular that he got his own series in 1937, starting with Pluto's Quintuplets.

 In January 1931, Floyd Gottfredson drew a week-long adaptation of The Picnic in the Mickey Mouse comic strip.
 In the strip, the dog's name was "Tiny", and didn't bear as much resemblance to the final Pluto design as "Rover" did.
 Pluto appeared in the strip six months later, on July 8.